Facts About Adult Vaccination

 FACT: An estimated 100 deaths from hepatitis A occur in the US each year.

-FACT: Hepatitis A is one of the most common vaccine-preventable disease acquired during travel outside the US.
+FACT: Hepatitis A is one of the most common vaccine-preventable diseases acquired during travel outside the US.

 FACT: Due to high immunization rates, 50 or fewer cases of tetanus occur each year in the US.